-- Use the UP and DOWN buttons, as necessary, to highlight Display Backlight in the Menu, then press the ENTER button. - The Display Backlight screen displays. - 2.
-Press the UP $\bigcirc$ or DOWN $\bigcirc$ button, as necessary, to select the desired backlight mode, either ON or OFF. - When the desired backlight mode is selected, press the ENTER ⊕ button to save your changes. - The display returns to the Menu, and the backlight turns "on" or "off" as selected.
+- - The Display Backlight screen displays. - When the desired backlight mode is selected, press the ENTER → button to save your changes. - The display returns to the Menu, and the backlight turns "on" or "off" as selected.

-Searching for a DTC Definition Using the DTC Library (OBD1)
+Searching for a DTC Definition Using the DTC Library

-- - The Select Library screen displays. - Use the UP and DOWN buttons, as necessary, to highlight OBD1 Library in the Menu, then press the ENTER button. - The Select Manufacturer screen displays. - - A confirmation screen displays. - If the correct manufacturer is shown, press the ENTER ⊕ button and proceed to step 4. - If the correct manufacturer is not shown, press the LD/M button to return to the Select Manufacturer screen and re-select the desired vehicle manufacturer.
+- Use the UP

+and DOWN buttons, as necessary, to highlight DTC Library in the Menu, then press the ENTER button. - The Enter DTC screen displays.
+The screen shows the code "P0001", with the "P" highlighted.

-- The Enter DTC screen displays.
-The screen shows the code "001", with the first "0" highlighted. - Use the UP and DOWN buttons, as necessary, to scroll to the first digit of the DTC, then press the DTC/FF button. - The selected character displays solid, and the next character is highlighted. - 6.
-Select the remaining digits in the DTC in the same way, pressing the DTC/FF button to confirm each digit.
-When you have selected all the DTC digits, press the ENTER button to view the DTC definition.
+- The selected character displays "solid", and the next character is highlighted. - 3.
+Select the remaining characters in the DTC in the same way, pressing the DTC/FF button to confirm each character.
+When you have selected all the DTC characters, press the ENTER button to view the DTC definition. - If you entered a "Generic" DTC (DTCs that start with "P0", "P2" and some "P3"): - The selected DTC and DTC definition (if available) show on the Scan Tool's display.